 “I got my life-sized Pikachu on my fourth birthday from a friend of my Dad’s in Japan.
 He stays on his tiny bed I made for him at the corner of my bed and he has a wife in my home and they will be having kids soon.
 I hold him all the time and he helped me feel confident in making new friends when I started school.”

-Sara Cwynar was photographed in New York City on May 26th.
-You can view her work.
+Tassy de Give was photographed in New York City on December 6th.
+You can follow her on Instagram.